EHB-TI/web-app-hexclan/README.md

 Imagine an association, chiro, scouts or petanque club that wishes to organise a fundraising event such as a BBQ or a party.
 Usually, we work with meal and drinking vouchers sold at the cash register at the entrance.
 We want to get rid of all the hassles due to working with cash money and the potential fraud.
 Let's digitize this burdensome process during these fun events.

+- Idea3

+The use case is that of a ticketing system used to improve the quality of the course material provided in the bachelor toegepaste informatica organised by the EhB.
+The objective is to enable users (students) to raise issues linked with the course material, such as typos in syllabi, outdated software components, dead links,...

 # Acceptance criteria
 *how do we know that the goals have been reached?*